KasperKrawczyk/PathVisualiser/README.md

  # Path Visualiser

-Simple Java program to visualise searching and path-finding algorithms
+A simple Java program to visualise searching and path-finding algorithms

 ## Description